iTwin/itwinjs-core/docs/learning/ui/appui-react/Frontstages.md

 [[include:Example_Register_Viewport_Frontstage]]
 ```

-Other UI items (like toolbars) contained within the frontstage should be linked with the frontstage using [UiItemsManager]($appui-abstract).
+Other UI items (like toolbars) contained within the frontstage should be registered via [UiItemsManager]($appui-abstract).

 ### Usage